 I’ve felt like this at times and it can be so hard.
 Our usual support group can be busy, especially on Christmas day.
 But you can always agree with them ahead of time that you’ll text each other, or even spare an hour for a phone call during those special days.

 I’m also going to encourage you to spend time with any support animals you might have.
 Even if they don’t actually support animals, the family dog or cat can really help with those feelings.
-Just having my cat around the house while my partner is working can really help alleviate those feelings on loneliness.
+Just having my cat around the house while my partner is working can really help alleviate those feelings of isolation.

 Open the curtains.